 The 21st century saw the rise of many new things.
 Life has suddenly become fast-paced, and everything seems to move to the online platform.
 One source of entertainment that took the digital track this century is comics.
 Many countries are known for their comic strips, but The South Korean market is one of the fastest-growing ones.
 When these comics appeared on the internet, the term webtoon came into existence.
 Korean webtoons are fad by themselves.

 What are Korean Webtoons?

 In just one year of its run, “Love Story” gathered 25000 comments and a view count of 32 Million.
 This webtoon changed the way people were used to viewing comics.
-Till then, an online toon was simply scanning previously printed comics that people read.
+Until then, an online toon simply scanned previously printed comics that people read.
 The new era of webtoons got background music, animation, easy scrolling, and weekly uploads to keep the users engaged.
 All these together synchronized with the consumers changing online behavior.
 With rising popularity, more webtoon portals came up.
-One of the portals to launch was Naver toons in the year 2004.
+One of the portals to launch was Naver Toons in the year 2004.
 Today Naver is one of the best sites to watch your favorite webtoon.
 Webtoon series such as “1001” and “The Great Catsby” rose to fame.
-Yang Young-soon is the creator of “1001″ while Kang Doha made “The Great Catsby”.
+Yang Young-soon created “1001,” while Kang Doha made “The Great Catsby”.

 How webtoons became a massive revenue-generating market?